KiwiSaver and private assets: momentum builds for a more diversified future

-NZ Taxonomy Technical Advisor Group (TAG) for the construction and buildings sector announced.
+NZ Taxonomy Technical Advisory Group (TAG) for the construction and buildings sector announced.

 We are pleased to confirm and welcome the newly formed NZ Taxonomy Technical Advisor Group (TAG) for the construction and buildings sector.
 Sector-specific TAGs play a critical role in developing technical screening criteria for a sustainable finance taxonomy that is fit-for-purpose for Aotearoa New Zealand.
 There were many strong applicants from across the sector.
 The […]